CAIC-AD/YOLOPv2/README.md

 </div>

 ## News
+* `August 30, 2022`: We've released the inference code and the trained model,just enjoy it !

 * `August 24, 2022`: We've released the tech report for **YOLOPv2**.
 This work is still in progress and code/models are coming soon.
 Please stay tuned! ☕️
 <!-- * `August 26, 2022`: We've upload the model for **YOLOPv2**.
 This version support for model training, validation and prediction. -->